mobile-devices/ruby-agents-sdk/web_shell/agents_generator/exts/protogen/protocol_generator/README.md

 ## Dependencies

 In order to make the protocol generator work, you will need the "jar" and "javac" java build tools installed on your system.
-You will also need the MDI core jar.
-It can be found in the device SDK, in
+It also needs the device core .jar.
+You can find it in config/mdi-framework-3.X.jar .
+If you wish to use your own lib, you can define it in your configuration file.

-    plugins/com.mdi.project.fw.fw_XXXXXXXXXXXXXXXXX/mdi-framework-3.X/simulator/mdi-framework-3.X.jar
+You will also need doxygen installed, if you wish to have documentation aside from generated code.

 ## Usage